 Base Rate: $250 (additional fees will be calculated for travel and additional presentation time).

 Informational and Educational Booth

 The California Indian Museum and Cultural Center forms partnerships with other groups and organizations by partaking in their cultural events.
-The two museum professional outreach educators will set up a booth or table and the Hands-On Kit.
+The two museum professional outreach educators will set up a booth or table.
 The educators will be ready to inform you about our events, exhibits, and opportunities, provide you with educational resources, and answer questions.
-Learn more about our new Acorn Energy Bar, Geographic Information Systems (GIS), Language Apps, Mukurtu free and open platform, and Tribal Youth Ambassadors, at your next upcoming event.
+Learn more about our Acorn Bites, Geographic Information Systems (GIS), Language Apps, Mukurtu free and open platform, and Tribal Youth Ambassadors, at your next upcoming event.
 Please book at least one month in advance.